guillaumervls/connect-rethinkdb/README.md

 ##Constructor options

 ###flushOldSessIntvl
-Unlike Redis, RethinkDB does not provide a ```SETEX``` function.
-So we have to flush expired sessions periodically.
+Flush expired sessions periodically.
 This defines the amount of time between two flushes.
 *Defaults to 60 seconds*

 ###clientOptions